Reading time 7 minutes.

 • Where did your first date take place?

-• How long did were you with your spouse before getting married?
+• How long were you together before getting married?

 • Did you go on a honeymoon?
-If yes, where did you go?
+If so, where did you go?

-• What do your parents think about your spouse?
+• What do your families think about your relationship?

 Military Information